TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Meta/Index.rst

    :ts:`value` is the content of the meta tag.
 If the value is empty (after trimming), the meta tag is not generated.

-   The :ts:`key` can be the name of any meta tag, for example "description" or "keywords".
-If the key is "refresh" (case insensitive), then the "http-equiv" attribute is used in the meta tag instead of the "name" attribute.
+   The :ts:`key` can be the name of any meta tag, for example :html:`description` or :html:`keywords`.
+If the key is :ts:`refresh` (case insensitive), then the :html:`http-equiv` attribute is used in the meta tag instead of the :html:`name` attribute.

    For each key the following sub-property is available: